RainBawZ/PSTrayUtil/README.md

 # PSTrayUtil
-PowerShell utility to minimize windows to the system tray
+PowerShell utility for minimizing windows to the system tray